 Creating content can feel like a never-ending merry-go-round.
 It takes a lot of work to brainstorm and produce high-quality content that promotes your business faithfully.

-Topics that people regularly search for are considered evergreen.
-Evergreen content can gain a sustainable flow of traffic that produces results month after month — often year after year when properly updated — because people are regularly searching for the topic.
+Evergreen content can gain a sustainable flow of traffic that produces results month after month — often year after year when properly updated — because people regularly search for the topic.

 Most businesses will (and should) produce both timely and evergreen content.
 The difference is that evergreen content will continue to generate results, even during months when you don’t publish any new content.